-Payments can be made by check or ECheck (ACH).
-When your registration is completed, you will be able to access your registration anytime online to make future payments.
+Payments can be made by credit card, check or E-Check (ACH).
+When your registration is completed, you can access it anytime online to make future payments.
 If you prefer to send a check, please make checks out to Northern Tier, BSA.
 Include your expedition number or reservation number on the memo line of the check.
 Send to: